Goto main content

 Description

-This workshop takes the form of a lecture followed by a question period.
+The training takes the form of a lecture-style presentation followed by a question‑and‑answer session.

 Objectives :